Varvrar/ios_logger/README.md

 * Frames.txt: time(s),frameNumber,_focalLenghtX,focalLenghtY,principalPointX,principalPointY_
 * Frames.m4v: frames compressed in video

+## Other:
-To syncronize accelerometer and gyroscope data you can use python script sync-data.py:
+_To syncronize accelerometer and gyroscope data_ you can use python script sync-data.py:
 ```
 python path_to_folder_with_sync-data/sync-data.py path_to_datasets_folder/dataset_folder
 ```

-To get frames from video you can use ffmpeg or some video editor.
+_To get frames from video you can use ffmpeg or some video editor._
 For example:
 ```
 ffmpeg -i Frames.m4v Frames/Frame%05d.png -hide_banner
 ```